Robert Clarence Nolan

 The original sculpture, Northern Island, was completed in 1927 by Elizabeth Wyn Wood of polished metal on a base of black glass or marble.
 The wind-blown trees would have pleased nature-loving Bob Nolan.
 The photograph does not do the sculpture justice.

 There is renewed interest in Western music today, but this time a large part of the interest comes from music historians who are researching the roots of American music.
 Bob Nolan, with his romantic and lonely heart, his songs of the desert and the West so different from the Cowboy music that preceded them or the Country music that followed, was a founder of a new genre - Western music.
 Without Roy Rogers' vision, Tim Spencer's business acumen and the Great Depression-induced hunger to give him encouragement and a shove in the right direction, Bob Nolan may never have published a song.
-He was in the right place at the right time with the right partners and his own love of the West - a love demanding to be recorded in poetry.
+He was in the right place at the right time with the right partners and his own love of the West - a love demanding it be recorded in poetry.
 Without that impetus, he may have remained an unknown labourer with a penchant for writing poems.
 The cowboy song would have followed a different trail and Tumbling Tumbleweeds, that icon as American as the cowboy hat, would have never been born.

 In alphabetical order, our sincere thanks to the following people for much help along the way: Les Adams, Jon Alquist, Chuck Anderson, Wayne Austin, Billy Beeman, George and Doris Bensmiller, Kenneth J. Bindas, Dave Bourne, the late Elsie Boyd, William Bowen, Eddie Brandt, LaVida Brickner, the late Polly Mills Burson, Dick Cassidy, Jeff Conroy, Stan Corliss, James D’Arc, Mario de Marco, Max “Doc” Denning, Gene Davenport, the late Roy Drachman, Mario de Marco, Karl E. Farr, David Folster, John Fullerton, Tommy "Snuff" Garrett, Dick Goodman, Fred Goodwin, Douglas B. Green, Ken Griffis, Tommy and Kathy Hildreth, Lawrence Hopper, Rick Huff, Claire Johnston, Ray Kersaint, Kathy Kirchner, Jean Nolan Krygelski, Joe Konnyu, Frederick J. Lenczycki, Librarians & Government Archivists (TNRD Kamloops BC, St. John NB, Winnipeg, MB, Vancouver BC, Portland OR, Los Angeles CA, Tucson AZ and Military Personnel Records Center St. Louis, MO), Boyd Magers, Suzette Spencer Marshall, Jim Martin, Ron McFadden, the late Roberta Nolan Mileusnich, Marsha Boyd Mitchell, Farley Mowat, Jim Nabors, Tom Owen, Wayne Perryman, Ed Phillips, Tim Pyatt, Martha Retsch, Jo Ann Reed, Rusty Richards, Don Richardson, Ronny Robbins, Jill Rossiter, David Rothel, Richard Schrader, Theresa Sevigny Scott, Joan Shapira, O J Sikes, Wallace Smith, Fred Sopher, Hal Spencer, Jo Stafford, Michelle Sundin, the late Jim Bob Tinsley, Jon Tuska, Marilyn and the late Wesley Tuttle, Eric van Hamersveld, Robert Wagoner, Steve Weiss, Jimmie Willhelm, and Laurence Zwisohn.